minmarg/gtalign_alpha/out/gtalign_options.md

                             searched.
 --sfx=<file_extension_list> Comma-separated list of extensions of structures
-                            to be searched for in the directories/archives specified by --qrs and --rfs.
+                            to be searched for in the directories/archives specified by --qrs and --rfs (or --cls).
                             By default, all extensions are valid.
--o <output_directory>       Directory of output files for each query.
+-o <output_directory>       Directory of output files for each query or
+                            cluster.

+Clustering options:
+--cls=(<structs>,<dirs>,<archs>)
+                            Comma-separated list of structure files (PDB,
+                            PDBx/mmCIF, and gzip), tar archives (of files gzipped and not) and directories (see --qrs) of structures to be clustered.
+                            NOTE: The clustering criterion defined by --sort.
+                            RECOMMENDED: --speed=13 for large datasets.
+--cls-threshold=<threshold> TM-score (equal or greater) or RMSD (equal or
+                            less) threshold for a pair to be considered part of the same cluster.
+                        Default=0.5
+--cls-coverage=<fraction>   Length coverage threshold (0,1].
+                        Default=0.7
+--cls-one-sided-coverage    Apply coverage threshold to one pair member.
+--cls-out-sequences         Output each cluster's sequences in FASTA format.

-Output control options:
+Output control options (for search usage except --sort):
 -s <TMscore_threshold>      Report results down to this TM-score limit [0,1).
                             0 implies all results are valid for report.
                             NOTE: Also check the pre-screening options below.